hazelcast/hazelcast-cpp-client/Reference_Manual.md

     auto hz = hazelcast::new_client(std::move(config)).get();
 ```

-The client will connect if the server has a certificate which is properly signed by wel known Certificate Authorities(CA).
+The client will connect if the server has a certificate which is properly signed by well known Certificate Authorities(CA).
 On Windows, you may need to set the well known CA Authorities file path since OpenSSL may not find the well known certifite authorities file.
 This can be solved by providing the [SSL_CERT_FILE](https://www.openssl.org/docs/man1.1.0/man3/SSL_CTX_set_default_verify_paths.html) environment variable set to point a file path that has all the needed well known certificate authorities.
 For example, you can get such a file maintained by Mozilla at https://curl.se/docs/caextract.html.

 If the server is using a user generated certificate file which is not signed by the well known CA authorities, then you can use the public certificate of the server to configure the client to connect and verify the server.
 Here is an example configuration for this: